malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 the p2 polymorph with the lowest potential energy melts the slowest.
 The melting of the entire crystalline region shows a high level view macroscopic view of the melting process.
-To understand more we can investigate how individual particles are involved in the melting process.
+To understand more, we investigate the contribution of individual particles to the melting process.

 ![Comparison of the melting of each of the different crystal types.
 These values are compared at a pressure of 13.50 and a temperature of 1.40.